ChandlerJayCalkins/Capstone-Meeting-Bot/README.md

 Copy your discord bot's token and paste into a file called "`token.txt`" in the root directory of this repository (same folder / location as the code).
 Make sure the file has nothing else in it except the token.
-To create your own discord bot and get it's token, go to [the discord developer portal](https://discord.com/developers/applications).
+To create your own discord bot and get it's token, go to [the Discord Developer Portal](https://discord.com/developers/applications).

 # Required Server Permissions for the Bot
 - [x] Send Messages